sagemath/trac_to_gh/Issue 6405.md

 # Issue 6405: Typesetting of imaginary 'I' in new Symbolics is not proper

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6405

 Original creator: gmhossain